-- (collars to be visible). - c) All clothing items must be clean, pressed if necessary, and in good repair. - d) No hats or sunglasses are to be worn inside the building. - e) As a guideline, skirts and shorts should not be more than 4 inches above the knee. - f) Appropriately sized clothing, i.e. no baggy pants, shorts below the knee, oversized shirts, etc. may be worn.
-Girls tops may not be form fitting. - g) For safety, as well as uniformity, only closed type shoes may be worn. - h) Socks must be worn and visible at all times.
+- a) Uniform clothing ought to be purchased through authorized dealers including: Tommy Hilfiger, Dennis Uniform Company or Lands End. - b) Students must wear uniform shirts under sweatshirts or sweaters (collars to be visible). - c) Only OLL-authorized sweatshirts, windbreakers, zip-ups, and other outerwear may be worn inside school.
+Non-OLL outerwear may be worn during recess, but not indoors or during class. - d) All clothing items must be clean, pressed if necessary, and in good repair. - e) No hats or sunglasses are to be worn inside the building (excluding special occasions/permission from teachers). - f) Skirts and shorts should not exceed four inches from the top of the kneecap while the student stands up straight. - g) Appropriately sized clothing, i.e. no baggy pants, shorts below the knee, oversized shirts, etc. may be worn.
+Tops may not be form-fitting. - h) Skirts, shorts, and pants are not to be rolled at the top or bottom of the garment. - i) For safety, as well as uniformity, only closed type shoes may be worn.
+No sandals or strapped footwear. - j) Socks must be worn and visible at all times.
 If your child is wearing high top sport shoes the sock must be above the top of the shoe.
-(See Uniform Fact Sheet on the website) - i) Shoes predominately navy, white, black, gray, or brown closed shoe with low rubber sole and heel.
+(See Uniform Fact Sheet on the website) - k) Leggings Black, white, gray, or navy tights and leggings may be worn under uniform skirts for warmth.
+Tights and leggings must be full lengthed, reaching to the ankles, and solid colored.
+Capri-styled tights and leggings are not permitted. - Shoes predominately navy, white, black, gray, or brown close-toed shoes with low rubber sole and heel.
 Predominant color means most of the shoe.
+No fashion statements, sparkles or

-Some of the new "fashionable" shoes, e.g. black vans with multi-colored hearts on them are not acceptable.
-No sparkles.
-Laces must match the predominant color of the shoe. - j) Boots the style of boots is limited.
+- light-up features are permitted.
+Laces must match the predominant color of the shoe. - m) Boots the style of boots is limited.
 Black or brown smooth leather boots may be worn providing the heel is not more than 2 inches in height.
 The heel height is a safety issue on the playground and stairs.
-No UGGS, suede or cowboy boots or knee-high tennis shoes. - k) Jewelry must be simple and appropriate. - I) Student face coverings must cover both the nose and chin.
-Colors should be solid black, blue, white, khaki, grey or school plaid. - m) Hair color must remain natural appearing and be non-distracting to others.
-For example, totally bleached, dyed, tipped, or bold streaked hair is not allowed.
-Faddish hairstyles such as spiked hair, Mohawks, and colored hair may not be worn. - n) Hairstyles must be neat, clean and well groomed. - o) Bangs must be cut above the eyebrows or kept out of the eyes. - p) No tattoos or face piercings. - q) The approved 8th grade sweatshirt may be worn as part of the school uniform - r) Make-up - (1) Grade 7 and 8 girls may wear make-up to school under the following conditions: - (a) Parents allow make-up to be worn. - (b) Make-up is not a distraction or obvious. - (c) Faculty determines appropriateness.
+No UGGS, suede or cowboy boots or knee-high tennis shoes. - n) Jewelry must be simple and appropriate.
+Hooped earrings must have a diameter of 0.5 inches or less for safety reasons. - Student face coverings (when required) must cover both the nose and chin.
+Colors should be solid black, blue, white, khaki, gray or school plaid. - p) Hair color must remain natural appearing and be non-distracting to others.
+For example, totally platinum-bleached, tinseled, dyed, tipped, or bold-streaked hair is not allowed.
+Faddish and extreme hairstyles that take away from the learning environment may not be worn. - (1) Highlights and colorations must be natural-colored and match the student's original hair. - q) Stylish, oversized, or ornamental headbands that break with school dress code colors or take away from the learning environment are not permitted. - r) Bangs/long hair must be cut above the eyebrows or kept out of the eyes/face. - s) No tattoos or face piercings. - t) The approved 8th grade hoodie may be worn as part of the school uniform providing uniform shirts are worn underneath - u) Make-up - (1) Grade 6, 7 and 8 girls may wear modest make-up to school under the following conditions: - (a) Parents allow make-up to be worn. - (b) Make-up is not a distraction or obvious. - (c) Faculty determines appropriateness.